the64man1/E-Commerce-Back-End/README.md

 I wanted to create the back end portion of an E-Commerce website as an exercise to gain experience using Sequelize as an ORM to create models for MySQL, and using Express routes for handling CRUD requests.

+Users can use this project to build a database of products, categories and tags, and manipulate the database via CRUD requests through Insomnia or Postman or similar platform.

 In completing this project, I learned about using Sequelize as an ORM and Insomnia to test routes and CRUD requests.

 ## Table of Contents